White8848/White8848.github.io/_pages/cv.md

 🤖 Competetion
 ======
-* National College Students Robot Competition RoboCon, First prize

-* National College Students Robot Competition RoboMaster, Second prize
+* 07/2023 The First Place in the National ROBOCON Competition.
+* 08/2023 The Third Place in the National RoboMaster Competition.
+* 07/2022 The Second Place in the National ROBOCON Competition.
+* 08/2022 & 08/2021 The Second Place in the National RoboMaster Competition.

 🔭 Organizational experience
 ======
-* China University of Petroleum (Beijing) Robotics Association, Chairman
+* China University of Petroleum (Beijing) Competitive Robotics Team, Team leader
+  * Received several nationwide awards and applied for several patents
+  * Led the team to move up more than 20 places in the team rankings among Chinese universities in two years
 * Beijing Wisdom Potato Technology Co., Founder
+  * Designed robotics programs for elementary and middle school students in cooperation with several Beijing youth education institutions.
+  * Collaboration with China University of Petroleum and China University of Mining and Technology to develop robots for use in university program

 💼 Work experience
 ======
-* Summer 2023: R&D Intern
-  * Peitian Robotics Beijing R&D Center
+* Peitian Robotics Beijing R&D Center, R&D Intern
-  * Duties included: Deep Learning Based Robot Model Recognition
+  * Optimization of industrial robot system identification parameters
+  * Improve torque feedforward accuracy by 30% using deep learning models for system identification

 🛠️ Skills
 ======
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=blue)